Skip to content

 Inspecting and Replacing Main Valve Head and Seat (½" to 4")

-1. Unscrew copper tubings at (J) and (L)
+1. Unscrew copper tubings at (J) and (L).

-2. Disconnect pressure control line at the pressure pilot connection
+2. Disconnect pressure control line at the pressure pilot connection.

-3. Remove main valve cover cap screws (1A)
+3. Remove main valve cover cap screws (1A).

-4. Remove main valve cover, strainer, screen, and head spring
+4. Remove main valve cover, strainer, screen, and head spring.

-5. Head can then be removed by simply withdrawing with a pliers or similar tool
+5. Head can then be removed by simply withdrawing with a pliers or similar tool.

 Important

-Replacement heads and seats should be lapped in to ensure proper sealing
+Replacement heads and seats should be lapped in to ensure proper sealing.

-Inspecting and Replacing Main Valve Diaphragms (½" to 4")
+Inspecting and Replacing Main Valve Diaphragms (½" to 4)

-1. Unscrew copper tubing connection at (G)
+1. Unscrew copper tubing connection at (G).

-2. Remove main valve diaphragm bolts (1C)
+2. Remove main valve diaphragm bolts (1C).

-8. Ensure pressure plate (1G) is set properly
+8. Make certain pressure plate (1G) is set properly (Refer to Figure 8 on IM-P717-06-US).

 Professional Tip

-When reassembling, tighten bolts in a diagonal sequence to ensure even diaphragm loading
+When reassembling, tighten bolts in a diagonal sequence to ensure even diaphragm loading.

-1. Unscrew copper tubing connections (G) to lower diaphragm chamber
+1. Unscrew copper tubing connections (G) to lower diaphragm chamber.

-2. Remove main valve diaphragm bolts (1C) and drop lower diaphragm case
+2. Remove main valve diaphragm bolts (1C) and drop lower diaphragm case.

-4. Clean any accumulation of dirt from the diaphragm case
+4. Clean any accumulation of dirt from the diaphragm case and orient the valve correctly for reassembly.